evkx/evkx.github.io/content/models/rivian/r1/R1S_Performance_Dual-Motor_AWD_MP/_index.md

 ## Drivetrain

-Rivian R1S Performance Dual-Motor AWD MP features an all-wheel drive system powered by two motors, one on each axle.
+The Rivian R1S Performance Dual-Motor AWD MP features an all-wheel drive system powered by two motors, one on each axle.

 ### Suspension